logpacker/go-questions/README.md

 A: c

 ---18/18.txt---
-Q: How to change the value of GOMAXPROCS in Go?
+Q: How can we change the value of GOMAXPROCS in Go?

 a.
 Via environment variable GOMAXPROCS
 b.
-On runtime in code
+In the code
 c. a and b
 d.
-Not possible, equal to the number of CPUs available
+Impossible as it's equal to the number of available CPUs

 A: c

 ---19/19.txt---
-Q: Which of the following concatenation methods is slowest?
+Q: Which is the slowest concatenation method from the list?

 a.
 1
 b.
 2